 Pizza Tossing with Mike Garibaldi

 Bring a blanket, take a seat on the lawn, visit with friends, listen to outstanding musical entertainment, enjoy the food, beverages and all around good time!
-Come and see for yourself why the Memphis Italian Festival is considered to be the finest family oriented, community event in the entire Mid-South, according to Memphis Parent Magazine.
+Come and see for yourself why the Memphis Italian Festival is one of the finest family-oriented community events in the Mid-South.

 The Memphis Italian Festival: A little taste of Italy, right here in Memphis!